Our Verdict

 This appliance continued its strong showing with the Hot Pocket, heating it almost as evenly.
 The average difference between the three zones was again very tiny, with our temperature measurements only showing a mean variation of 5°F.

 Regrettably, the Nostalgia RMO4AQ couldn't carry this performance into the lasagna test, heating it quite unevenly.
-Our biggest complaint is that there were some unacceptably cold spots along with some vast temperature differences between the six different thermometers.
+Our biggest complaint is that there were some unacceptably cold spots along with vast temperature differences between the six different thermometers.

 Defrosting